MananDesai54/project-gryffindor/README.md

 # update to do
 - move text and extracted links to cloud
-- restructure code for modules dependency
 - refactor agent inference code
 - kafka flow for async task of Knowledge base
-- generic CRUD and update Framework

 # project-gryffindor
 Agentic Framework for creating, maintaining, and collaborating with agents